Jasminum sambac: Hawaii

-The Middle East
+Middle East

 In Oman, Jasminum sambac features prominently on a child's first birthday.
 They are used to make thick garlands used as hair adornments.
 Flowers are sprinkled on the child's head by other children while chanting "hol hol".
 The fragrant flowers are also sold packed in between large leaves of the Indian almond (Terminalia catappa) and sewn together with strips of date palm leaves.
 In Bahrain The flower is made into a pin along with the leaf of a palm tree to commemorate the martyrs of the country, similar to the White Poppy flower.
 Egyptians sometimes make it into garlands and necklaces.

 South Asia

 India

 Jasmine is considered to be a sacred flower in Hinduism.
 It is one of the most commonly grown ornamentals in India, Bangladesh and Pakistan, where it is native.
 At Indian weddings, the bride often adorns her hair with garlands made of mogra, either around a bun or wrapped across a braid.
+However, their usage is not limited to important events.

+Many women in South India pin fresh strings of Jasmine to their hair every day.